BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-harpswell.md

 </p>

 <p>
-In the case of Harpswell, it's perhaps quite realistic, in an often troubled world, to look across the vastness of the ocean and be filled with feelings of love.
+In the case of Harpswell, it's perhaps quite realistic, in an often troubled world, to look across the ocean at night and be filled with feelings of love.
 </p>

 <br/>